andrieletatsch/andrieletatsch/README.md

 I am a **Data Analyst** with a strong background in **Information Technology (IT)**.

-For over 10 years, I worked as a **Business Analyst** in the Healthcare field.
+For over 10 years, I worked as a **Data Analyst** in the Healthcare field.
 I learned how data can truly help people and improve operations.
 I am good at taking numbers and turning them into clear advice for smarter decisions.

 Here I share my projects, learnings, and portfolio.